 The Midweek Bridge: Why a 10-Minute Hello Matters

-In a "week-on, week-off" schedule, seven days can feel like a lifetime to an elementary-aged child.
+In a "week-on, week-off" schedule or longer schedule, seven days can feel like a lifetime to an elementary-aged child.
 While adults focus on the calendar and logistics, children live in the emotional "now."
 When they are at one house, the other parent can feel out of reach.

 The Psychology of the "Bridge Connection"